BarryCoding/fork-vue3-docs/src/study/essentials/template-syntax.md

 ### Dynamic Arguments {#dynamic-arguments}

-It is also possible to use a JavaScript expression in a directive argument by wrapping it with square brackets:
+It is also possible to use a JavaScript expression in a directive argument by wrapping it with square brackets`[]`:

 ```vue-html
 <a v-bind:[attributeName]="url"> ... </a>